Pre-Vocational Liaison Council (PLC)

 - Applicants will be required to submit a CV and vision statement, outlining their perception of the major challenges, and their goals in the role

-- All applicants will have a conversation with the DPET and RSU Manger
+- All applicants will have a conversation with the DPET, RSU Manger and current PLC chair

 - All terms will be for 12 months, but previous incumbents are welcome to re-apply

 - The HETI JMO FORUM Rep will be selected from among the successful appointees by popular vote

 - A Chair shall be selected from the PGY2 members, who will be responsible for the internal organisation of the Council –This role will rotate each term, ensuring that they it is filled by an RMO based at Westmead for the term.
 There will also be a role of Deputy Chair which will be filled by an Intern on a similar rotational basis

 Applications for PVT Liaison Council

 Application should be made in writing and should include: